 - Sub-tropical: north and south of tropical forests, trees adapted to resist summer drought

 Temperate evergreen coniferous forests are found in the northwestern Americas, South Japan, New Zealand, and Northwestern Europe.
 These forests are also called temperate rain forests because of the large amount of rainfall they see.
-The temperature stays pretty constant throughout the year, with a lot of precipitation, 130-500 cm (50-200 inches).
+The temperature stays pretty constant throughout the year, with a lot of precipitation, 130-500 cm (50-200 in).
 All this rain creates a moist climate and a long growing season, which results in very large trees.
 Evergreen conifers dominate these forests.
 Common species are cedar, cypress, pine, spruce, redwood, and fir.
 There are still some deciduous trees such as maples and many mosses and ferns — resulting in a Jurassic-looking forest.
 Common animals roaming the woods are deer, elk, bears, owls, and marmots.

-There are different subcategories within temperate forests
+Subcategories within temperate forests

 - Moist conifer and evergreen broad-leaved: mild wet winters and dry summers